lidofinance/docs/docs/guides/deposit-security-manual.md

 # Deposit Security Committee manual

 This instruction has been prepared for the participants of the Deposit Security Committee and describes the general points, the preparation steps to act as a guardian, and the details of the protection mechanism.
 The Deposit Security Committee is necessary to prevent the substitution of withdrawal credentials with frontrunning by node operators.
 Each member of the committee must perform several actions to ensure the security of deposits made by Lido.
-To participate in the validation, you will need to deploy a `DSC daemon` and prepare a private key for signing messages about the correctness of data or the need to stop deposits in case of attack.
+To participate in the validation, you will need to deploy a `lido-council-daemon` and prepare a private key for signing messages about the correctness of data or the need to stop deposits in case of attack.

 ## TL;DR

+Before running in the mainnet all steps should be done in the testnet.

 1. Prepare an EOA account for signing data.
-2. Submit its address to the smart contract.
+2. Send the account address to Lido for submitting it to the smart contract.
-3. Deploy and run `DSC daemon` with generated private key.
+3. Deploy and run `lido-council-daemon` with the generated private key.
+It would work in a dry-run mode until your address would be included in the smart contract.

 ## Detailed description